-- · how the animals react when the camera comes closer to them - human interactions with undersea animals and habitats (fishing/anchoring/ diving) - what type of environment nudibranchs prefer (e.g. warm or cold water, calm or rough water, etc.).
+- the number of fish that can be seen living on sponges.
+(Ask the students to estimate how many they can spot) - human interactions with undersea animals and habitats (fishing/anchoring/diving) - what type of environment fish prefer (e.g. warm or cold water, calm or rough water, etc.).

-Question how we can look after an underwater environment such as this coral garden.
+Question how we can look after an underwater environment such as this sponge garden.
 (Suggest a comparison to terrestrial national parks, and introduce marine parks using the fact sheet for guidance.)

-Using the activity sheet, ask the students to design and draw a make-believe animal that might live in a coral garden.
-The animal might be a strange shape and have wonderful colours to camouflage itself amongst the coral; perhaps it has tentacles, too.
-Encourage the students to think about: how it moves (does it use fins or legs, or move like an eel/snake?); how it eats (does it have big, sharp, pointy teeth to catch and eat fish, or a long, narrow mouth to get creatures out of cracks, or a little mouth to graze on seaweed?); and how it would protect itself from predators.
+Using the activity sheet, design and draw a make believe animal that might live in a sponge garden.
+The animal might be a strange shape and have wonderful colours to camouflage itself amongst the sponges.
+Encourage the students to think about: how it moves (does it use fins or legs, or move like an eel/snake?); how it eats (does it have big, sharp, pointy teeth to catch and eat fish, or a long, narrow mouth to get creatures out of cracks, or a little mouth to graze on algae?); and how it would protect itself from predators.
 Extend the drawing to include the environment the animal lives in.
 How is its environment used?
 Where does it get its food from?
 Where does it sleep?
 How does it use its living area?
 Finally, ask the students to explain their animal to the class.

-Activity Sheet - My Coral Garden Animal
+Activity Sheet - My Sponge Garden Animal

-Design and draw a make-believe animal that might live in a coral garden.
-My Coral Garden Animal is called:.....
+Design and draw a make believe animal that might live in a sponge garden.
+My Sponge Garden Animal is called:.....